 This tab is located at the top of the audit and includes three GPA calculator options (described below): Graduation Calculator, Term Calculator and Advice Calculator.

-The Graduation Calculator option on the GPA Calc tab will show students what average is needed in their remaining credits to graduate with a desired GPA.
+The Graduation Calculator option on the GPA Calc tab will show you what average is needed in your remaining credits to graduate with a desired GPA.

-The Term Calculator option on the GPA Calc tab will show a student's current FGCU GPA, completed credits and courses in-progress.
+The Term Calculator option on the GPA Calc tab will show you your current FGCU GPA, completed credits and courses in-progress.
 By selecting the expected grade from the drop down boxes for each in-progress course and clicking Calculate, a new projected cumulative GPA will display.

-The Advice Calculator option on the GPA Calc tab will show a student's current cumulative GPA and credits earned.
-Students can enter the desired GPA and click Calculate.
+The Advice Calculator option on the GPA Calc tab will show your current cumulative GPA and credits earned.
+You can enter your desired GPA and click Calculate.
 Advice will display outlining the credits and grades needed to achieve the desired GPA.

-This feature allows students and advisors to create a hypothetical degree audit for a different major using current academic history.
-Students and advisors can use this option if students are considering changing their major and would like to view how completed courses apply to a different major.
-What-If audits do not guarantee that students will be able to major in the area selected.
-If students decide to change majors, this feature does not officially change a student's major.
-To officially change a major, students must meet with their advisor and complete the Change of Major form.
+This feature allows you and your academic advisor to create a hypothetical degree audit for a different major using current academic history.
+You and your academic advisor can use this option if you are considering changing your major and would like to view how completed courses apply to a different major.
+What-If audits do not guarantee that you will be able to major in the area selected.
+If you decide to change your major, this feature does not officially change your major.
+To officially change your major, you must meet with your academic advisor and complete a Change of Major form.
 This option is also used when generating an evaluation for a second major, a concentration or minors.

 Follow these steps to view how courses count in a different major:

-No, since What-If scenarios are not stored in Degree Works, advisors can only see the results of a What-if degree audit if a student prints a copy.
+No, since What-If scenarios are not stored in Degree Works, academic advisors can only see the results of a What-if degree audit if you print a copy.